ozibook/Target_Audience_Analysis/README.md

  - This code performs the web scrapping of LinkedIn profiles.
  - [Go to File↗️](https://github.com/ozibook/Target_Audience_Analysis/blob/main/Modified_Linkedin_Profile_Scraper_byAvinaba.ipynb)
 #### 2. No_likes_comments_repost_caption Code
- - This code gives caption, no of likes, comments and reposts of particular post.
+ - This code gives the caption, number of likes, comments of the posts when provided with the **links** of the posts as a **list**.
  - [Go to File↗️](https://github.com/ozibook/Target_Audience_Analysis/blob/main/No_likes_comments_repost_caption.ipynb)
 #### 3. Updated_Commenters_Scraping Code
- - This code performs webscrapping of profiles who commented on the post.
+ - This code performs web scraping of profiles who commented on the post.
+It returns the **name of the user** and **profile url**.
  - [Go to File↗️](https://github.com/ozibook/Target_Audience_Analysis/blob/main/Updated_Commenters_Scraping.ipynb)
 #### 4. Modified like scraper_with_exception Code
- - This code performs the webscrapping of profiles who liked the post.
-This is a updated code with exception handling.
+ - This code performs the web scraping of profiles who liked the post.
+This is an updated code with exception handling.
+It returns the **name of the user** and **profile url**.
  - [Go to File↗️](https://github.com/ozibook/Target_Audience_Analysis/blob/main/modified%20like%20scraper_with_exceptionHandling.ipynb)
 #### 5. TA_Analysis Code
  -  Used for profile categorization and visualization
  -  [Go to File↗️](https://github.com/ozibook/Target_Audience_Analysis/blob/main/TA_Analysis.ipynb)

 # Installation Guide👨‍💻
-Perform following reuqired libraries to run the code <br>
+The following libraries are required to run the code<br>
 1. Install Requests<br>
 ```
 !pip install requests --quiet